Note: This profile also includes the “Flowering Gum” cultivars.

 • ‘Summer Red’ grows to 5 metres, with bright red flowers.

 Eucalyptus ficifolia was transferred into the new genus Corymbia in 1995 when it was erected by Ken Hill and Lawrie Johnson.
 It is still seen under the earlier name in some published works.

-Corymbia – from the Latin corymbium, meaning “corymb” (a raceme of flowers in which the pedicels of the lower flowers are longer than those of the upper flowers so that the inflorescence has a flat-topped appearance overall (like the shape of a piece of broccoli or cauliflower).
+Corymbia – from the Latin corymbium, meaning “corymb” (a raceme of flowers in which the peduncles of the lower flowers are longer than those of the upper flowers so that the inflorescence has an overall even-curved apex (similar to the appearance of a piece of broccoli or cauliflower).

 ficifolia – Latin – fici referring to the genus Ficus (the Fig genus) and –folia (leaves) – referring to the fig-like foliage of the species.

 This species is not considered to be at risk in the wild.